isaacgr/jaysonic/README.md

 ### Contributing

+Definitely welcome.
+I tried to account for everything in the spec, but issues come up of course.

 Keep it simple.
 Keep it minimal.
-Don't put every single feature just because you can.
+Make sure all tests pass and no linting errors.

 ### Authors or Acknowledgments